fssa-batch3/vignesh.ramachandran__web_project/README.md

 - Scenario 1: Successfully view account details
     - Steps:
         1. Log in as a buyer.
+        2. click the "profile" icon which is at the top right of the page.
+        3. Then click "My profile".
-        2. Navigate to the profile page.
+        4. The page is redirected to the profile page.
-        3. View the profile details such as name, email,phone_number and password.
+        5. You can see the profile details such as name, email,phone_number and password.
     - Expected Result:
         - The user can view their profile details.